ccloli/beatsaver-api-backport/README.md

 # 127.0.0.1 beatsaver.com
 ```

-If you have setup some DNS resolver programs like Adguard Home, it's recommend to do the same things on them.
+If you have setup some DNS resolver programs like Adguard Home, it's recommend to do the same thing on them.

 If everything works fine, open `https://beatsaver.com` on the PC that has trusted the self-signed certificate and set hosts file, the site should works fine and you should see the request logs on terminal.
 Opening game and click _More Songs_ button, you should see the latest song list and can download any songs.